Being A Caring Church Webinar

 Ted Witzig, Jr: No, she’s, lovely, but she wasn’t.

-Ted Witzig, Jr: Yeah.
-Yeah.
-So but, I think that, that concept is that I had to be reminded that instead of thinking that my job is to solve all things.
+Ted Witzig, Jr: So, I think that, that concept is that I had to be reminded that instead of thinking that my job is to solve all things.
 That my job is to be part of God’s solution.
 Okay.
 Now again when I say the solution for us, we’re oftentimes trying to find ways to fix things that are broken.

 Ted Witzig, Jr: Okay.
-And, [00:21:00] this quilt was made up of all these blocks.
+And this quilt was made up of all these blocks.
 And, if each of our listeners could think of themselves as a quilt block, okay, you’re part of the quilt.
 You’re not the whole quilt.
-Whenever we feel responsible for the whole quilt, We will feel anxious.
-Yeah.
-Okay.
-We’ll get really anxious or we will feel so overwhelmed.
+Whenever we feel responsible for the whole quilt, we will feel anxious.
+We’ll get really anxious, or we will feel so overwhelmed.

-Ted Witzig, Jr: And, I felt that when I when, things like, oh no, I’ve gotta do all this, and then I have to be reminded, okay, God just asked me to be a steward of what I can do.
+Ted Witzig, Jr: And I felt that when I when, things like, oh no, I’ve got to do all this, and then I have to be reminded, okay, God just asked me to be a steward of what I can do.
 He’s not asking me to do what I can’t do.
-Yeah.
-He’ll he, and I think that, what happens is when we see a hundred percent of something that needs to be fixed, we start in with I have to do a hundred percent.
+And I think that what happens is when we see a hundred percent of something that needs to be fixed, we start in with I have to do a hundred percent.

 Ted Witzig, Jr: Yeah.
 Or I’ll do no percent.
 And really the question is, am I a 5% block?
 Am I a 20%?
-Am I my, the, you know?
-And, that’s why walking with others is so, so more important than is fixing.
+And that’s why walking with others is so, so more important than fixing.
 Because quite frankly, for most things in.
 It’s not like a tire that’s flat.
 A tire that’s flat is a point in time issue that you need to walk up to it,

 Ted Witzig, Jr: take, find somebody to take off the tire, get the tire fixed to put a new tire on.
 Then it’s done.
 Right.
 Relationships are rarely that way.
 Spirituality rarely that way.
 Our health rarely that way, you know?

 Arlan Miller: Right?
-And, you can get to this place where it’s up to me Yeah.
-To take care of this or to be the whole foot blocker to, fix all those things.
+And you can get to this place where it’s up to me Yeah.
+To take care of this or to be the whole foot blocker to fix all those things.
 Now let’s, lean into God, you know, so we have, we remember the power of prayer.
-That’s not to be, we don’t wanna ever diminish that.
+That’s not to be, we don’t want to ever diminish that.
 We think, oh, all I can do is pray.

 Arlan Miller: Well, all you can do is pray.
 And no, that is a very big deal.
 Right.